offensive-packaging/documentation/llvm-defaults/index.md

    --rsp-quoting         - quoting style for response files
      =posix              -   posix
      =windows            -   windows
-   --version             - print the version and exit
+   --thin                - create a thin archive --version             - print the version and exit
    @<file>               - read options from <file>

  OPERATIONS:
-   d - delete [files] from the archive m - move [files] in the archive p - print [files] found in the archive q - quick append [files] to the archive r - replace or insert [files] into the archive s - act as ranlib t - display contents of archive x - extract [files] from the archive
+   d - delete [files] from the archive m - move [files] in the archive p - print contents of [files] found in the archive q - quick append [files] to the archive r - replace or insert [files] into the archive s - act as ranlib t - display list of files in archive x - extract [files] from the archive

  MODIFIERS: